15 Biggest Gambling Countries: The Giants of the Global Gambling Market

 - Popular Formats: Poker machines (pokies) are widely used; sports betting is also highly popular.

-- Regulation: Each state manages gambling laws, with a strong focus on harm minimization strategies like self-exclusion programs and bet limits.
+- Regulation: Each state follows gambling laws, with a strong focus on strategies such as self-exclusion programs and bet limits that minimize harm.

 4. United Kingdom